 3. Advantages of Choosing the Agile Development Approach

-• Better Understanding Leads to Better Results: Because it allows consistent client inputs to the project team, it helps develop a better understanding of the client’s needs.
-Customer inputs and feedback are not only encouraged at the beginning of the project but throughout the project life cycle.
+- Better Understanding Leads to Better Results: Because it allows consistent client inputs to the project team, it helps develop a better understanding of the client’s needs.
+Customer input and feedback are not only encouraged at the beginning of the project but throughout the project life cycle.

 4. What are the Disadvantages of Agile?

-• The cost of implementing Agile projects is more as compared to other methodologies.
+- The cost of implementing Agile projects is higher compared to other methodologies.

 5. When to Use Agile Methodology